 LSCU promotes community and youth involvement among member credit unions through recognition awards such as the Distinguished Service Award, Credit Union of the Year, Professional of the Year, Volunteer of the Year, Dora Maxwell Social Responsibility Award, Louis Herring Award for Philosophy in Action, Desjardins Youth & Adult Financial Education Award, and Brother's Keepers.
 These award programs are in place to honor professionals, volunteers, and credit unions for excellence in leadership and service.

-Dora Maxwell Social Responsibility Community Service & Louis Herring Philosophy-in-Action Member Service Awards - Winners to be announced in June
+Dora Maxwell Social Responsibility Community Service & Louise Herring Philosophy-in-Action Member Service Awards

 click here.
 To view some secrets of winning,

 click here.
-Entry submissions were due to the LSCU on Friday, April 5, 2013.
+Entry submissions are due to the LSCU on Friday, August 8, 2014.

 State winners in the two programs advance to national competition for judging.
 The national judging is October.
 CUNA will notify the League of any winners later that month.

 The Desjardins Youth & Adult Financial Education Awards recognize leadership within the credit union movement on behalf of youth and adult financial literacy.
 It considers all activities supporting the personal finance education of young and adult members and nonmembers, including, but not limited to, face-to-face teaching, publicity, lobbying for curriculum requirements, teacher and volunteer training, and promotion and use of educational programs such as the NEFE High School Financial Planning Program® (HSFPP).
-Entry submissions were due to the LSCU on Friday, April 5, 2013.
+Entry submissions are due to the LSCU on Friday, August 8, 2014.

 To view some secrets of winning,